 - Top with shredded sharp cheddar cheese and place in broiler on high until cheese begins to melt and turn golden brown.

-- Garnish with cilantro and use a slotted spoon to stir to help drain any excess liquid from the zucchini.
+- Garnish with cilantro and use a slotted spoon to serve to help drain any excess liquid from the zucchini.